Batmoose/syncAsync/README.md

 syncAsync
 =========
 ###Usage
-######syncAsync serves to execute groups of functions in parallel, and chain multiple such groups in series.
+######syncAsync executes groups of functions in parallel, and chains multiple such groups in series.

     var sAs = require('path-to-module');
     sAs(function a(done){
         setTimeout(function(){